November 1, 2020

 Especially after months of our slower-paced quarantine existence, life picked up its pace and momentum fairly significantly this week.
 Most notably, our elementary schools started back at school.
 While it definitely looked and felt different than any other first day in recent history, I loved seeing all the pictures of smiling faces on social media posts.
 Teachers, parents and students all made a tremendous effort to start the year with the same amount of excitement and love of learning.
 I really believe it demonstrates that, even in our separate homes, together we can still accomplish all that we need and want.
 Without a doubt, it shows our shared love and hope for our children.

 Within the High School District, teachers, administrators, and parent volunteers have been hard at work getting the school year up and running.
 In an effort to continue some of our student’s most cherished traditions, a group of LCC parents have organized a committee to work in conjunction with ASB students.
 Several fun projects are currently being planned to infuse fun, excitement, and school spirit into the school year.
-You can contact me to be added into the group or you can join their Facebook page: “LCC Class of 2021- Parent Community.”
+You can join their Facebook page: “LCC Class of 2021- Parent Community.”
 I am in the process of reaching out to parents at other SDUHSD schools in hopes they can do the same.

 On the district front, the school board has a special meeting scheduled for tonight to discuss a proposal to purchase Chrome books with our Covid-19 relief funds.
 There has been some discussion about this proposal leading up to the meeting and not all of the information, including a petition that has been circulating around, is accurate.
 I encourage everyone to watch the Livestream meeting tonight at 5:00 Pm to listen to the discussion and gather facts accordingly.
 (A Livestream link will be added to the district’s homepage: www.sduhsd.net).
 I, myself, have spent the past several days asking, researching and listening.